 Dentures – Williamstown, NJ

 Whether you are missing one tooth or a whole row of pearly whites, the need for replacement cannot be understated.
 Having a complete smile not only impacts the way you feel about yourself—and, quite frankly, what others think when they see you—but can also influence both your oral health and physical wellbeing.
-At iSmile Dental Arts, Dr. Willy Kassem offers three different types of dentures: partial, full and implant retained.
+At iSmile Dental Arts, Dr. Willy Kassem offers three different types of dentures for Williamstown, NJ dental patients: partial, full and implant retained.
 All are a reliable method of providing you with a smile that is strong, durable, and natural-looking.

 The Consequences of Missing Teeth

 Just in case the appearance of a missing tooth isn’t enough to convince you to have dentures, here are some other important factors to consider.
 First, a missing tooth increases your risk of tooth decay and gum disease, two conditions that are often a leading cause of tooth loss initially.
 Secondly, the adjacency of teeth not only looks attractive, it also helps to maintain a proper bite and alignment.
 When a tooth is missing, others may start to shift in order to fill the vacant spot.
 Finally, tooth loss can make eating a nutritious diet more difficult.
 Many people with missing teeth are forced to eat a soft food diet that does not include healthy raw vegetable and lean meats.
 For all of these reasons and more, tooth replacement is essential.